acjay/akka-websocket-chat/blog/03_Our_Server_Scaffold.md

 > I'm going to zoom in on a common category of use cases of WebSockets, instead of the full generality.
 Often, WebSockets are used to model a combination of the client command -> server response paradigm with push messages from a server.
 They also often have implicit or explict state over the life of the connection.
 This could include protocol state, like authentication status, or application state, like mutable connection options.
 HTTP has evolved mechanisms and patterns for all of these things, through features like headers, cookies, and server-sent events (SSE).
 WebSocket doesn't standardize these protocol concerns in any way, so you have to build this yourself.
 We'll walk through my attempt to build a basic framework for a "command and push" WebSocket server, and use it to power a chat app.

 So, we've got to pack all of these protocol concerns into the `Flow[Message, Message, NotUsed]` expected by Akka HTTP _and_ still actually implement business logic.
-And as great as Akka Streams is, one thing we _don't_ want to do is have to express our business logic using Akka Streams primitives.
+And as great as Akka Streams is, one thing we _don't_ want is to have to express our business logic using Akka Streams primitives.
 So we're going to need some sort of layered architecture.

 Sounds tricky, right?
 It's tricky enough that I never figured it out at my last job.
 But I think that starting from scratch and knowing what I know, I can pull it off and walk you through it.